wundergraph/wundergraph/docs-website/src/pages/docs/guides/monitoring-and-observability.md

 ## OpenTelemetry

 WunderGraph supports OpenTelemetry out of the box.
 OpenTelemetry is a collection of tools, APIs, and SDKs used to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) for analysis in order to understand your software's performance and behavior.
 With the help of OpenTelemetry, you can monitor your WunderGraph nodes and get a better understanding of your application's performance.
+We instrument all outgoing HTTP requests and inner service calls with OpenTelemetry.
+This includes:

+- All Hooks
+- TypeScript functions
+- GraphQL Operations
+- Webhooks
+- Calls made with the Operations Client
+- Origin requests

 If you are not familiar with OpenTelemetry, you can read more about it [here](https://opentelemetry.io/).
 The OpenTelemetry integration is disabled by default.
 To enable it, set `enabled` to `true` and optionally configure the endpoint and sampling rate:

 ```typescript